floesche/neuView/COLUMN_ROI_IMPLEMENTATION_SUMMARY.md

 - **Well Tested**: Comprehensive test suite with hexagonal grid validation
 - **Documented**: Complete documentation and working examples provided

-The feature addresses the specific requirement to analyze neurons with column-structured ROI assignments and provides a hexagonal grid visualization where the 30° dimension represents row and 150° dimension represents column, with color coding (white to red) representing mean total synapses per neuron, along with supporting detailed data tables and comprehensive analysis.
+The feature addresses the specific requirement to analyze neurons with column-structured ROI assignments and provides a hexagonal grid visualization where the 30° dimension represents row and 150° dimension represents column, with color coding (white to red) representing mean total synapses per neuron.
+The implementation correctly treats extracted coordinates as decimal numbers to ensure continuous grid layout without gaps, along with supporting detailed data tables and comprehensive analysis.